morpheus-lab/homebrew-morpheus/README.md

 #### 1. Tap

-If you have never used Homebrew to install Morpheus before, add this Morpheus tap first:
+If you have never used this Homebrew Tap to install special versions of Morpheus before, add this Morpheus Tap first:

     brew tap morpheus-lab/morpheus

 #### 2. Install

-Simply install the latest version of Morpheus with:
+Simply install Morpheus from this Tap with:

-    brew install morpheus
+    brew install morpheus-lab/morpheus/morpheus

 And follow possibly emerging instructions from Homebrew.